saulpanders/dokely/README.md

 note that all valid dokely files are required to have:
 - The proper header (i.e. "Hi")
-- The proper footer (i.e. "ho neighboreeno")
+- The proper footer (i.e. "ho neighboreeno!")
 - a ".simp" extension

 ## Usage